rippedpiracy/docs/PC Software/games.md

 [**Achievement Watcher**](https://xan105.github.io/Achievement-Watcher/) - Allows recording Game play time, tracking Game achievements (with notifications) even on Games that you don't own.
 [CS.RIN.RU](https://cs.rin.ru/forum/viewtopic.php?t=95791) link.

 <sub>Check out the Release Board of [CS.RIN.RU](https://cs.rin.ru/forum/viewforum.php?f=29) and the [RIN SteamInternals](https://cs.rin.ru/forum/viewtopic.php?t=65887) for more useful Game Piracy Tools.</sub>

+[**SteamDB**] - A Steam DataBase site that has a vast amount of information about virtually all games on Steam, helps for checking Game versions, trading cards, Game branches, Game prices in all regions and many more.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;[**SteamDB - Extension**](https://steamdb.info/extension/) - SteamDB's extensions that offers new features to the Steam Web Store such as bypassing age verification, providing quick links to external sites, and more.

+[**Augmented Steam**](https://augmentedsteam.com/) - Great extension for Steam that introduces many new features, like showing prices for different countries, customising the Steam Web Store further and more.
+<sub>If you decide to use this and the SteamDB extension at the same time make sure to configure them accordingly since some of the features may interfere.</sub>

+[**Get Data from Steam / SteamDB**](https://github.com/Sak32009/GetDLCInfoFromSteamDB) - Extracts all the information of the DLCs/Games from Steam/SteamDB and exports in various formats.

+[**CS.RIN.RU Enhanced**](https://github.com/SubZeroPL/cs-rin-ru-enhanced-mod) - Enhances the UI and the functionality of cs.rin.ru.

 > **DDL:** Direct Download, where you can download a file from a server usually done through your Browser.

 > &nbsp;